 2. Sherlock (2010–2017)

-Sir Arthur Conan Doyle's fictional mastermind has been adapted countless of times, from movies to books to TV.
+Sir Doyle's fictional mastermind has been adapted countless of times, from movies to books to TV.
+As we've already seen.

-But the BBC series Sherlock is undoubtedly one of the best reworkings of Sherlock Holmes ever.
+The BBC series Sherlock is undoubtedly one of the best reworkings of Sherlock Holmes like, ever.
 The BAFTA-winning and Emmy-winning show stands out for its creative filmmaking techniques in visually representing the inner workings of a genius mind.

 Benedict Cumberbatch and Martin Freeman star as a modern day Sherlock Holmes and John Watson.
 Dramatic, funny, and completely unpredictable, Sherlock showcases one-of-a-kind characters that are exceptionally well-acted.